camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

   .execute();
 ```

-Due to [cancellation propagation](ref:#process-engine-process-instance-modification-cancellation-propagation), the sub process instance is cancelled when the cancellation instruction is executed only to be re-instantiated when the instantiation instruction is executed.
+Due to [cancelation propagation](ref:#process-engine-process-instance-modification-cancelation-propagation), the sub process instance is canceled when the cancelation instruction is executed only to be re-instantiated when the instantiation instruction is executed.
 This means, after the modification has been executed, there is a different instance of the *Evaluate Loan Application* sub process.
 Any entities associated with the previous instance have been removed, such as variables or event subscriptions.

 In contrast, consider the case where the instantiation is performed first: